Alta Ski Area

 Snowpine Lodge

-Experience a uniquely high-end mountain stay at this ski-in, ski-out lodge that includes two restaurants, a spa and a wide selection of rooms and suites.
+Experience a uniquely high-end mountain stay at this ski-in, ski-out lodge with two restaurants, a spa and a wide selection of rooms and suites.

 Resort Information

-No, Alta is a ski-only resort.
-Head to next-door neighbor Snowbird to snowboard.
+No, Alta is a ski-only ski area.
+Head to neighboring Snowbird resort to snowboard in Little Cottonwood Canyon.

 Backcountry Skiing